{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 All of the above can already give you a solid grounding in data center electrical design basics.
 The following practical information can then help you consolidate what you know:

-1. Dollar figures on costs for Tier 2 and Tier 3 data centers are part of these Best Practices to Design Data Center Facilities.
+1. Dollar figures on costs for Tier 2 and Tier 3 data centers are part of these Best Practices for Design Data Center Facilities.
 The data are from 2005, so work in a suitable factor for inflation.
-The guide also includes additional content about optimizing your approach to a data center, allowing you to put the information on the electrics into the broader perspective of the data center operations as a whole.
+The guide also includes additional content about optimizing your approach to a data center, allowing you to put the information on the electrics into the broader perspective of the overall data center operations.

-2. Alternatively, Seven Best Practices discuss cooling, power and power back-up aspects, with a handy checklist at the end to make sure you’ve covered the bases.
+2. Alternatively, Seven Best Practices discuss cooling, power, and power backup aspects with a handy checklist to ensure you’ve covered the bases.

 Making the Data Center Electrical Design